Online Control Synthesis for Uncertain Systems under Signal Temporal Logic Specifications: Introduction

-We note that although various methods exist for the control synthesis under STL specifications, guaranteeing robustness under uncertainties is still a challenging problem.
-One core contribution of this paper is on robust control synthesis for uncertain systems under STL specifications.
-In addition, we also study the satisfiability check problem, \textit{i.e.,} the problem to check whether or not there exists a control policy such that the resulting trajectory of the underlying system satisfies properties specified by the temporal logic formula.
-To the best of our knowledge, the satisfiability check problem and its robust variant for uncertain systems (\textit{i.e.,} check the existence of a control policy under all possible uncertainties) under STL specifications have not been solved so far.
+We note that although various methods exist for the control synthesis under STL specifications, guaranteeing robustness against uncertainties is still a challenging problem.
+The core contribution of this paper is on robust control synthesis for uncertain systems under STL specifications.